charkour/zundo/packages/zundo/README.md

 You can initialize the temporal store with past and future states.
 This is useful when you want to load a previous state from a database or initialize the store with a default state.
 By default, the temporal store is initialized with an empty array of past and future states.

+> Note: The `pastStates` and `futureStates` do not respect the limit set in the options.
+If you want to limit the number of past and future states, you must do so manually prior to initializing the store.

 ```tsx
 const withTemporal = temporal<MyState>(
   (set) => ({ ... }),